Dog and Pony: Plot

-Hank (Donal Logue) and Britt (Michael Raymond-James) are separately interviewed by the authorities, regarding Lindus' arrest.
-They both claim to not have any involvement in his arrest or incriminating him.
-Despite receiving $30,000 from Lindus, they can't cash it as it is used as evidence and Lindus' accounts were frozen.
-Mark (Rockmond Dunbar) reprimands them for their actions.
+Hank (Donal Logue) and Britt (Michael Raymond-James) are separately interviewed by the authorities regarding Lindus' arrest.
+They both deny any involvement in incriminating him or his arrest.
+Hank learns that the $30,000 check from Lindus can't be cashed, as it is evidence and Lindus' accounts are frozen, after which Mark (Rockmond Dunbar) upbraids them for their actions.

-Needing money, they settle on catching a wanted criminal: Montell Gobright (Matthew Willig), wanted for armed robbery, with a reward of $5,000.
-In order to lure him out, they intimidate his wife, a fortune teller named Aggatha Hagglethorpe (Jean Villepique), into sharing part of her drug money.
-He also visits Gretchen (Kimberly Quinn) to confirm that he will buy their old house, despite his Alcoholics Anonymous friend, Barry (Paul Hipp), telling him not to do it.
+Needing money, they settle on catching a wanted criminal: Montell Gobright (Matthew Willig), wanted for armed robbery with a reward of $5,000.
+In order to lure him out, they intimidate his girlfriend, a fortune teller named Aggatha Hagglethorpe (Jean Villepique), into believing she must pay into a protection racket.
+He also visits Gretchen (Kimberly Quinn) to confirm that he will buy their old house, despite his Alcoholics Anonymous friend Barry (Paul Hipp) telling him it would be a mistake.

-Hank and Britt visit once again Aggatha, but this time, they are confronted by Montell.
-Montell brutally attacks them and throws them out of their window before fleeing.
-Hank and Britt are arrested and bailed out by Mark, warning them to stay away from the case.
-Despite this, they question Bradley Denham (Nate Mooney), Montell's half-brother and bookkeeper for a race track.
-Hank suspects that Denham rattled on his brother for some criminal activities.
-They then intercept a meeting between the brothers, with Denham shooting Montell and fleeing.
-Hank and Britt arrive to take Montell into their care.
+Hank and Britt return to see Aggatha and are confronted by Montell who is much larger than his wanted notice description.
+He brutally attacks the pair, throwing Britt out a window before fleeing.
+Hank and Britt are arrested and bailed out by Mark, who warns them to stay away from the case.
+Despite this, they question Bradley Denham (Nate Mooney), Montell's half-brother and a bookkeeper for a horse racing track that was mysteriously robbed recently.
+After hijacking a police tap of Denham’s phone, the pair intercept a meeting between the brothers, where Denham shoots Montell and flees.

-They take him to Britt's house, asking her girlfriend Katie (Laura Allen) to treat him.
-It is revealed that Denham and Montell worked on a heist in the race track, but Denham kept all of the money.
-Hank and Britt visit the race track, blackmailing Denham into giving him half of the money in exchange for killing Montell.
+Hank and Britt take the wounded Montell to Britt's house, asking his girlfriend and veterinary student Katie (Laura Allen) to treat him.
+Montell reveals that he and Denham pulled off the track heist but Denham never gave him his share.
+Hank and Britt visit the race track and blackmail Denham into giving them half of the money in exchange for killing Montell.
 Denham agrees but Mark suddenly appears, revealing that they were wearing a wire, and Denham is arrested.
-The heist money is eventually found and Hank and Britt are given the reward money.
+The heist money is found in Denham’s yard and Hank and Britt are given the reward money for the heist.

-Hank, Britt and Katie take Montell with his wife, also letting them keep Britt's dog.
-Britt decides to adopt Winston, the bulldog he previously rescued.
-With the money, Hank pays Gretchen for the old house.
-After doing it, he takes a sledgehammer to take down a wall in the house, as part of a promise he made to Gretchen when they first moved into the house.
+Hank, Britt, and Katie take Montell to meet Aggatha.
+They give the couple a dog Katie and Britt had adopted and quickly realized wasn’t right for them.
+Britt and Katie instead take in Winston, the bulldog he had previously rescued.
+With the reward money, Hank pays Gretchen for the old house.
+After she leaves, he uses a sledgehammer on a wall in the house, beginning to fulfill a promise he had made to Gretchen when they first moved into the house.